harshabakku/rainbow-bridge-ETH-XTZ/SPEC.md

 ```

 Software:
-- **A.** *NearBridge* – smart contract of Near light client hosted in Ethereum network.
-It receives Near block headers, verifies and stores block hashes only.
+- **A.** *TezosBridge* – smart contract of Tezos light client hosted in Ethereum network.
+It receives Tezos block headers, verifies and stores block hashes only.
-- **B.** *EthBridge* – smart contract of Ethereum light client hosted in Near network.
+- **B.** *EthBridge* – smart contract of Ethereum light client hosted in Tezos network.
 It receives Ethereum block headers, verifies ethash and longest chain rule and stores block hashes only.
-- **C.** *NearProver* - smart contract in Ethereum network performing verification of Near transaction result was included into Near block.
+- **C.** *TezosProver* - smart contract in Ethereum network performing verification of Tezos transaction result was included into Tezos block.
 Uses Merkle trees and hash preimages for verification.
-- **D.** *EthProver* - smart contract in Near network performing verification of Ethereum event was included into Ethereum block.
+- **D.** *EthProver* - smart contract in Tezos network performing verification of Ethereum event was included into Ethereum block.
 Uses Merkle trees and hash preimages for verification.

 Relations:
-1. Non-trusted and non-authorized Ethereum relayer software (aka *EthRelayer*) could forward Ethereum block headers into *EthBridge* smart contract hosted in Near blockchain.
+1. Non-trusted and non-authorized Ethereum relayer software (aka *EthRelayer*) could forward Ethereum block headers into *EthBridge* smart contract hosted in Tezos blockchain.
-2. Non-trusted and non-authorized Near relayer software (aka *NearRelayer*) could forward Near block headers into *NearBridge* smart contract hosted in Ethereum network.
+2. Non-trusted and non-authorized Tezos relayer software (aka *TezosRelayer*) could forward Tezos block headers into *TezosBridge* smart contract hosted in Ethereum network.
-3. *NearProver* verifies Near transaction result was included into Near bloc.
-And then checks if this block image exisits in *NearBridge*.
+3. *TezosProver* verifies Tezos transaction result was included into Tezos bloc.
+And then checks if this block image exisits in *TezosBridge*.
 4. *EthProver* verifies Ethereum event/log was included into Ethereum transaction receipt which was included into Ethereum block.
 And then checks if this block image exisits in *EthBridge*.